 - International Cooperations: We are active at the international level to harness shared knowledge and synergies and to advance the effectiveness, efficiency, and athlete-friendly nature of the rules of clean sport

 The Foundation Board is composed of renowned individuals in business, politics, medicine, and sport, and is responsible for determining the strategic focus of Antidoping Switzerland.
 The members of the Foundation Board are:

-- Dr. Urs Karrer, Winterthur Cantonal Hospital, Chief Physician, Polyclinic.
-Specialist in internal medicine and infectious diseases FMH.
+- Dr. med.
+Urs Karrer, Winterthur Cantonal Hospital, chief physician, Polyclinic.
+Specialist in internal medicine and infectious diseases FMH;

 The operational business of the Foundation is conducted by the staff at Head Office in Bern, who report to the Director.

 The auditors review the Foundation's accounting and reporting practices, and its annual financial statements for the financial year just ended.